Cuesta College: Campus

-Located on State Route 1, the Cuesta campus is 6 mi from the beaches of the Pacific Ocean and 6 mi from San Luis Obispo.
+Located on State Route 1, the main Cuesta campus is 6 mi from the beaches of the Pacific Ocean and 6 mi from San Luis Obispo.
 Cuesta College also has a satellite campus, 'North County Campus', in Paso Robles, which is 29 mi to the northeast of the main campus near San Luis Obispo.
 Limited course offerings are also available at two other sites within the county operated by Cuesta College, one at Arroyo Grande High School in Arroyo Grande and the other at Nipomo High School in Nipomo.

-The campus features a science forum including an observatory for astronomy courses, now named Bowen Celestial Observatory.
+The original campus features a science forum including an observatory for astronomy courses, now named Bowen Celestial Observatory.
 With a 14-inch telescope including a special narrow wavelength-band filter, the observatory has been used since the 1970s, occasionally open to the public for viewing of events such as visible comets and solar eclipses.

+The North County Campus opened in August 1998, with the very first structures donated by Vandenberg Air Force Base.

+Cuesta's San Luis Obispo campus features a radio station, KGUR.
+The radio station has been streaming on Twitch in recent years, and has a significant following on Instagram.
+The radio station is part of the FTVE Program (Film, TV and Electronic Media), and hosts a variety of shows, one of them being Cuesta Sports Monthly.
+The department is run by one professor, John Arno, since 2007, and the program director, Nessie Lane Atwood, since 2017.

+Since April 2009, Cuesta's main campus has hosted acclaimed authors to speak at its annual Book of the Year event series, including Julie Otsuka for the debut visit, Sonia Nazario in 2010, Novella Carpenter in 2011, Vanessa Diffenbaugh in 2013, Kevin Powers in 2015, Hector Tobar in 2016, Rebecca Skloot in 2017, Ron Suskind in 2018, Ana Castillo in 2019, Tommy Orange in 2022, Sabaa Tahir in 2023, Myriam Gurba in 2024, and Daniel Gumbiner in 2025.Cuesta's Paso Robles campus opened a new student center featuring a cafeteria, student lounge, and Pearson VUE-administered CBEST and CSET testing stations, in June 2018.

-In 2018, the college's San Luis Obispo campus received a $1.5 million gift from the Harold J. Miossi Charitable Trust; the donation toward Cuesta's Cultural and Performing Arts Center was the second-largest in the institution's then-55-year history.
+Also in 2018, the college's San Luis Obispo campus received a $1.5 million gift from the Harold J. Miossi Charitable Trust; the donation toward Cuesta's Cultural and Performing Arts Center was the second-largest in the institution's then-55-year history.
 The center, featuring a 450-seat main theater as well as a 100-seat experimental theater, plus teaching facilities, was thereafter renamed as the Harold J. Miossi Cultural and Performing Arts Center.

+In 2019, the college's aquatics center, including a 50-meter competition pool along with a 25-yard training pool, was expanded following Measure L funding.
+The complex hosted the silver medal-winning U.S. men's national water polo team and the gold medalist synchronized swimming duo of Tracie Ruiz and Candy Costie during training sessions for the 1984 Summer Olympics.